 Mr. Gramling was chosen as a 2008 Geiger Gibson Emerging Leader Meritorious Award Recipient by the George Washington University Medical Center School of Public Health & Health Services, and was chosen as a 2014 40 Under 40 award winner by the Milwaukee Business Journal.
 Prior to joining the Sixteenth Street Community Health Centers in 2001, Mr. Gramling traveled extensively throughout Central America.
 He holds a B.S. in Natural Resource Management from the University of Wisconsin-Madison College of Agricultural and Life Sciences (1997) and a Graduate Certificate in Nonprofit Management from the University of Wisconsin-Milwaukee (2004).

-Patricia Hoben is co-founder and Head of Schools for Carmen Schools of Science and Technology, a small but growing network of college and career preparatory charter schools including two high schools and a middle school.
-She has been involved in science and technology policy and education reform initiatives at the national, state, and local levels, including as an advisor on public health and science policy issues to the U.S. Assistant Secretary for Health.
-Hoben earned a doctoral degree in Molecular Biophysics and Biochemistry from Yale University in 1984.
+Patricia Hoben is co-founder and CEO/Head of Schools for Carmen Schools of Science and Technology, a growing network of college and career preparatory charter schools including three high schools and a middle school.
+She has been involved in science and technology policy and education reform initiatives at the national, state, and local levels.
+Over the course of her career, she served as an advisor on public health and science and technology policy issues at the Minnesota Public Utilities Commission, the U.S. Congress Office of Technology Assessment, and the U.S. Department of Health and Human Services.
+Dr. Hoben also served as the K-12 Education Grants Program Officer at the Howard Hughes Medical Institute in Bethesda, Maryland, and as the Associate Director, Education and Exhibits of the Bakken Library and Museum in Minneapolis.
+She earned a doctoral degree in Molecular Biophysics and Biochemistry from Yale University in 1984.

 Tim Hoelter is president of the Board of Harbor Commissioners for the Port of Milwaukee.
 Tim recently retired from Harley-Davidson Motor Company after a distinguished 30 year career, serving as Harley’s first General Counsel and later as Vice President, Government Affairs.
 Tim was the only outsider among a group of 13 executives who purchased Harley-Davidson in a leveraged buyout in 1981.
 The turnaround achieved by that courageous group is one of the most inspiring comeback stories in US corporate history.
 During his career, Hoelter secured Harley’s rights to its trademark, launched the company’s licensing program, helped win temporary tariff protection from the Reagan White House, managed its IPO and oversaw the application to trademark the world famous Harley engine sound.